sonalitejura/scientific-research/README.md

 ## Included in the Repository

 **Final Year Clinical Case Reports (2023)**
-- Each case report illustrates the history, examination, diagnose and treatment of a patient I treated during my final year as an undergraduate.
+- Each case report illustrates the history, examination, diagnoses and treatment of a patient I treated during my final year as an undergraduate.
 - The discussion outlines the treatment rationale and explores important factors related to the case, such as the implication of asthma and gastric reflux on tooth erosion.
 - The reflection critically examines which parts of the case could have been improved and why.